jnathalieng/Ng_JustineNathalie_HW2_CrushingBugs/README.md

 # Ng_JustineNathalie_HW2_CrushingBugs
-Crushing bugs and making the user experience better was the main goal for this project.
+The goal of this project is to fix the bugs and make the user experience more interactive.
 It’s a simple drag-and-drop activity where you match labels to the correct parts of the human body, built with basic HTML, CSS, and JavaScript.

 The original version had a couple of issues.
 Bug A let you drop more than one label into the same spot, which wasn’t supposed to happen.
 Bug B was the reset button not working, the labels didn’t go back to where they started.